 Fugitive dust is the main component of air pollution from construction activities.
-Fugitive dust is generated when granular materials such as soil, sand and gravel are disturbed and become airborne due to wind, construction activity or both.
+Fugitive dust is generated when granular materials such as soil, sand, and gravel are disturbed and become airborne due to wind, construction activity, or both.
 Fugitive dust emissions are typically not in a confined flow stream and disperse outside the right-of-way or construction boundary.
 It is recommended that Best Management Practices (BMPs) be implemented to mitigate fugitive dust emissions.
-Some examples include wetting down unpaved roads and staging areas, covering open stock-piles for both active and inactive sites, suspending work in windy conditions and limiting speed limits at the construction site when hauling material and using earth moving equipment.
+Some examples include wetting down unpaved roads and staging areas, covering open stockpiles for both active and inactive sites, cleaning tracked soil from roads, and reducing speed limits on the construction site.